dotnet/razor/docs/contributing/BuildFromSource.md

    You can do so by running the `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser` command in PowerShell.
 For more information on execution policies, you can read the [execution policy docs](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.security/set-executionpolicy).

-2. Use the `.\startvs.cmd src/Razor/Razor.sln` script to open Visual Studio with the Razor solution.
+2. Use the `.\startvs.cmd Razor.sln` script to open Visual Studio with the Razor solution.
 This script first sets the required environment variables.

 3. Set `Microsoft.VisualStudio.RazorExtension` as the startup project.